 - 3oz Salmon: 17g of protein 177 calories

-In addition to protein and omega-3s, fish is the only good source of vitamin D (5).
+Aside from protein, fish is a really good source of vitamin D (5).

-This is critical since more than 40% of Americans may be vitamin D deficient (6).
+This is critical since more than 40% of Americans are deficient in vitamin D (6).

-While all types of fish are healthy source of vitamin D, fatty fish like salmon and herring contain the highest amounts.
+While all types of fish provide the D vitamin, fatty fish like salmon and herring contain the highest amounts.

 3. Chicken Breast

 Chicken breast is one of the most popular protein sources.
 And it’s one food health nuts and weight loss gurus rave about.

 It is lean and low in fat.
 In fact, the majority of the calories of the chicken breast comes from protein.